CogStack/CogStack-NiFi/docs/nifi/main.md

     echo $NIFI_GID
     ```

-### NiFi Registry permissions helper

-If NiFi Registry fails to start due to permission issues on its persistent volumes, run the helper script once to fix ownership:

-    ```bash
-    ./nifi/fix_nifi_registry_perms.sh
-    ```

-This script runs the registry container as root only long enough to `chown` the registry `database`, `flow_storage`, `work`, and `logs` directories, then exits.
-Subsequent starts can run as the default non-root user.

 If the above command prints some numbers then it means that the `export_env_vars.sh` script worked.
 Otherwise, if you don't see anything, or just blank lines, then you need to execute the following:

     ```bash